Zeishan Quadri: 2014: Further successes

 He acted in the film Revolver Rani, which was directed by Sai Kabir and starred Kangana Ranaut and Vir Das.
 In 2014, Quadri acted in the movie Akki, Vikki Te Nikki directed by Vipin Sharma and produced by Bohra Brothers.
 He was reported to have been working on a script with Madhur Bhandarkar for his then-upcoming movie Madamji starring Priyanka Chopra, but since then, no further developments on the projects have been reported.

 In 2015, he was reported to be working on a script Oh Womaniya for Pritish Nandy Communications to be helmed by director Anu Menon, and on the Fardeen Khan starrer Firauti, both of which were eventually shelved.
 His first film as a director and producer was Meeruthiya Gangsters.
 The editing of the film was executed by veteran filmmaker Anurag Kashyap who presented the film along with Prateek Entertainment Pvt.
 Ltd. Quadri visited many cities for the promotion of the film including Aligarh at Aligarh Muslim University.
-He also acted as the jury member at the university's 8th Filmsaaz.
+He also acted as the jury member at the university's eighth edition of Filmsaaz.

 According to Mumbai Mirror, Anurag Kashyap and Quadri were reported to collaborate on the third installment of the Gangs of Wasseypur franchise, with Kashyap insisting that Quadri writes and directs the film.
 This claim was eventually debunked by Kashyap in 2024.

 Quadri initially planned to produce Sarbjit, and roped in Omung Kumar as the director.
 The film released in 2016 to mixed reviews.

 In 2020, Quadri starred in the non-fiction TV series Bicchoo Ka Khel, which was produced by Ekta Kapoor.
 He also produced and co-wrote the screenplay for the films Halahal and Chhalaang in the same year.

 In 2024, he played a negative lead in the movie Woh Bhi Din The directed by Sajid Ali, produced by John Abraham Entertainment and a deputy CBI officer in Bloody Daddy.
+In 2025, he participated in the reality TV show Bigg Boss 19 and finished in the 15th place.